dchege711/lace_up/readme.md

 :soon: Allow users to edit games that they've already created `/lace-up/<GAME_ID>/`.

 :soon: Allow users to create new events at `/lace-up/create/`.
+(Alex is working on this)

 :soon: Filter and recommended games through the user's home feed at `/lace-up/home/`.